HariKarthikeyaManiShankarReddy/DECISION-TREE-IMPLEMENTATION/README.md

   [Entropy=-sigma(1 to n)probability of class(Pi)*log base2* probability of class(Pi)]
   if all examples are of the same class then entropy is 0 It has more theoretical and uses information gain.

+Coming to the code implementaion the libraries used are:
+1.Pandas --> Used for data manipulation
+2.Numpy  -->Used for Numerical computations 3.Matplotlib.pyplot --> Data Visualization and used for plotting tree 4.Scikit Learn  --> It is used for Preprocessing Data, Splitting Data, importing DecisionTreeClassifier(), Evaluating Model accuracy, Visualizing model. scikit learn(sklearn) is a powerful machine learning libray in python.

+Methods Used in the implementation is:
+1. Pd.read_csv('file_path.csv')
+   This method is used to load the dataset from comma seperated value into pandas dataframe.
+2. LabelEncoder()
+   This encodes string labels into integers (yes,no to 1 or 0)
+3. train_test_split(x,hy,test_size=0.2,random_state=42)
+   This is used for splitting data into 80% for training and 20% from the testing
+4. model.fit()
+   This trains the decision tree model using the training data
+5. predict()
+   This makes predictions on test set
+6. accuracy_score()
+   This method compares actual test and predicted values and returns a value between 0 and 1.
+7. classification_report()
+   This method returns precision, recall,f1score,support for each class.
+It helps to understand the model performance in detail.

 *OUTPUT*: